Sabrina Richter

-Sabrina Richter (née Neukamp; born 10 May 1982) is a German handball player.
-She plays for the club ProVital Blomberg-Lippe and for the German national team.
+Sabrina Richter (née Neukamp; born 10 May 1982) is a German former handball player and handball coach.
+She played and for the German national team.
+She retired in 2015.

 She represented Germany at the Beijing 2008 Summer Olympics, where Germany placed 11th.
 She participates at the 2009 World Women's Handball Championship in China.

+In 2021 she became the coach of her former club SG TuRa/Halden.